shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

 It's something I'd used in the past for exactly that, writng Rust code that interfaces with existing C and I'm incredibly glad to it's in the ecosystem.

-Though I didn't directly effect any of _bindgen's_ functionality, the work I did will hopefully contribute to its growth.
+Though I didn't directly touch any of _bindgen's_ functionality, the work I did will hopefully contribute to its growth.
 I took on the call to [add property based testing with quickcheck](https://github.com/rust-lang-nursery/rust-bindgen/issues/970).
-For anyone unfamiliar, some of the power of property testing might be boiled down to it's effciency in testing an exahustive set inputs.
+For anyone unfamiliar, some of the power of property testing might be boiled down to it's effciency in testing an exahustive set of inputs.
-One test has the potential to test many inputs, something that often requires many individual tests
+One property test has the potential to excercise what in other paradigms, often requires an impractical or even impossible number of individual tests.
+_[quickcheck](https://github.com/BurntSushi/quickcheck)_ is a Rust package that enables writing property tests (in the vein of [the original QuickCheck written in Haskell](https://en.wikipedia.org/wiki/QuickCheck)) for Rust projects.

 My contributions were the following PRs: